SheltonTolbert/squirrel-news-firebase/README.md

 	  "key": string (the private key)
 	}

-you can generate our config using
+Firebase stores its environment on localhost in a .runtimeconfig.json which should not be versioned in git for safety and security reasons.
+Instead, if you want to start developing you will need to ask an admin for a private key to access firestore from the function or if you are the admin, generate a new private key using the firebase console and store them in the respective file.

 	firebase functions:config:get > .runtimeconfig.json

+For more information visit: https://firebase.google.com/docs/functions/config-env